Some Fundamental Theorems in Mathematics: Logic

 \section{Logic}

 An {\bf axiom system} $A$ is a collection of formal statements assumed to be true.
 We assume it to contain the basic {\bf Peano axioms} of arithmetic.
+(One only needs first order Peano arithmetic PA, for the first incompletness theorem one can even do with the weaker Robinson arithmetic.)
 An axiom system is {\bf complete}, if every true statement can be proven within the system.
 The system is {\bf consistent} if one can not prove $1=0$ within the system.
-It is {\bf provably consistent} if one can prove a theorem {\bf "The axiom system $A$ is consistent."} within the system. \satz{ An axiom system is neither complete nor provably consistent. }
+It is {\bf provably consistent} if one can prove a theorem {\bf "The axiom system $A$ is consistent."} within the system.
+It is important that the axiom system is strong enough to contain the Peano arithmetic as there are interesting and widely studied theories that happen to be complete, such as the theory of {\bf real closed fields}. \satz{ An axiom system is neither complete nor provably consistent. }

-The result is due to Kurt Goedel who proved it in 1931.
-In this thesis, Goedel had proven a completeness theorem of first order predicate logic.
+The result is due to Kurt G\"odel who proved it in 1931.
+In this thesis, G\"odel had proven a completeness theorem of first order predicate logic.
 The incompleteness theorems of 1931 destroyed the dream of {\bf Hilbert's program} which aimed for a complete and consistent {\bf axiom system} for mathematics.
 A commonly assumed axiom system is the {\bf Zermelo-Frenkel axiom system} together with the axiom of choice ZFC.
 Other examples are Quine's {\bf new foundations} NF or Lawvere's {\bf elementary theory of the category of sets} ETCS.
 For a modern view on Hilbert's program, see \cite{Tapp}.
-For Goedel's theorem \cite{Franzen,NagelNewman}.
+For G\"odel's theorem \cite{Franzen,NagelNewman}.
 Hardly any other theorem had so much impact outside of mathematics.